 AmaBella Ship Review

-The 162-passenger AmaBella was launched in May 2010.
-Her sister, AmaVerde, is scheduled to enter service for AmaWaterways in 2011.
-Both are 443 feet in length and can carry 161 passengers in 81 staterooms, and are part of the continued evolution of the AmaWaterways product.
+The 161-passenger AmaBella was launched in May 2010.
+Her sister ship, AmaVerde, debuted in 2011.
+Both are 443 feet in length and have 81 staterooms, and are part of the continued evolution of the AmaWaterways product.

 AmaBella features staterooms averaging 214 square feet and balconies, multiple dining venues including a restaurant that seats just 24 and has its own private chef, a library, and a swimming pool.
-There is also room service for select cabin categories.
-The vessel also features AmaWaterways’ newly-upgraded interactive entertainment system, offering complimentary high-speed Internet access, complimentary first-run movies and classic films.
+The vessel also features AmaWaterways’ interactive Entertainment On-Demand system, offering complimentary high-speed Internet access, complimentary first-run movies, classic films, and music.

 There are nine different categories of accommodation aboard AmaBella:

 - Categories D and E are next up the accommodation ladder.
 They measure 170 square feet and are located on Piano Deck.
-They feature fixed windows and offer a sitting area, desk with Internet access and flat-panel television, and a bathroom with shower.
+They feature fixed windows and offer a sitting area, desk with Internet access and flat-screen TV, and a bathroom with shower.

 - Category C is also 170 square feet, but is located on Cello deck.
 These staterooms feature all the amenities of the Category D and E staterooms, but with the addition of floor-to-ceiling windows that open to a French balcony.